 After washing your rocks and they are dry, use white paint to cover the majority of your rock.
 Leave the bottom unpainted.
 2 coats will be needed.

-Use three different colors of paint to cover the tops.
+Use three different colors of paint to cover the tops of each rock.
 Leave some white showing as seen in the photo below.
 2 to 3 coats will be needed.
+See photo below.

 To give your easy flower shapes some pizazz, you’re going to embellish them with black sharpie marker and tiny dots.